 - UK residency (for paper-based marking) or UK or EEA residency (for online marking).
 More on this below

 If you're applying to be a visiting examiner or moderator and you're successful, you'll need to fill in a Child Safeguarding Declaration Form.

 We welcome teachers from other exam boards, so you don’t need to be teaching an AQA specification.
-The exception to this is if you’re applying to become a visiting moderator – you’ll need to be teaching or have recently taught our specification.
+The exception to this is if you’re applying to become a visiting moderator – in this case, you’ll need to be teaching or have recently taught our specification.